 - Role of flow meter:

-The working pressure and temperature of a balancing valve are crucial parameters that dictate its performance and suitability for specific applications.
+A balancing valve’s working pressure and temperature are crucial parameters that dictate its performance and suitability for specific applications.

 - Working Pressure: